eltacoloco/Mini-Macro-Keyboard-Upgraded/README.md

 The code is made for the Arduino Pro Micro 5V board with HID support.

-THIS IS A WORK IN PROGRESS AND I'M STILL TRYING THE CODE OUT, SO USE AT YOUR OWN RISK!
+THIS IS A WORK IN PROGRESS AND I'M STILL TRYING THE CODE OUT, SO USE AT YOUR OWN RISK!</br>
 (the code might change so it can be good to keep an eye here for updates)